how it works

 discovering who we are

-When we know who we are we don't need to struggle to maintain a persona that really is not ours but comes from someone else – often a parent
+When we know who we are we don't need to struggle to maintain a persona that really is not ours but comes from someone else – like a parent

 liberating existing skills